Old Prussians: Christian contact and conflict

 Beginning in 1147, the Polish duke Bolesław IV the Curly (securing the help of Ruthenian troops) tried to subdue Prussia, supposedly as punishment for the close cooperation of Prussians with Władysław II the Exile.
 The only source is unclear about the results of his attempts, vaguely only mentioning that the Prussians were defeated.
-Whatever were the results, in 1157 some Prussian troops supported the Polish army in their fight against Emperor Frederick Barbarossa.
+Whatever the results were, in 1157, some Prussian troops supported the Polish army in their fight against Emperor Frederick Barbarossa.

-In 1166, two Polish dukes, Bolesław IV and his younger brother Henry, came into Prussia, again over the Ossa River.
+In 1166, two Polish dukes, Bolesław IV and his younger brother Henry, came into Prussia again over the Ossa River.
 The prepared Prussians led the Polish army, under the leadership of Henry, into an area of marshy morass.
 Whoever did not drown was felled by an arrow or by throwing clubs, and nearly all Polish troops perished.
-From 1191 to 1193 Casimir II the Just invaded Prussia, this time along the river Drewenz (Drwęca).
+From 1191 to 1193, Casimir II the Just invaded Prussia, this time along the river Drewenz (Drwęca).
 He forced some of the Prussian tribes to pay tribute and then withdrew.

+Several attacks by Konrad of Masovia in the early 13th century were also successfully repelled by the Prussians.